Dennis-D-Developer/carwash-website/README.md

-# Car4Junk – Personal Frontend Project
+# Car4Junk – Frontend Project

-Car4Junk is a personal frontend project I built to practice and improve my web development skills.
-The goal was to design and develop a modern, responsive website for a car wash brand using HTML, CSS, and JavaScript.
+Car4Junk is a responsive multi-page frontend website built to simulate a modern car wash business.
+This project was developed to practice and strengthen my web development skills using HTML, CSS and JavaScript.

-This project allowed me to apply what I’ve been learning by creating a real-world style business website from scratch, focusing on layout, responsiveness, structure, and clean design.
+The goal was to design and structure a real-worldnstyle business website from scratch, focusing on clean layout, responsiveness, usability, and organized code structure.

 ## Live Website
 Netlify: https://car4junk-cars.netlify.app/
 GitHub Pages: https://dennis-d-developer.github.io/carwash-website/

 ## Source Code
 GitHub Repository: https://github.com/Dennis-D-Developer/carwash-website

 ## About the Project

-Car4Junk is a multi-page frontend website that represents a car wash business.
-It includes key pages such as the homepage, about, services, blog, booking, and contact page.
+Car4Junk is a multi-page website representing a car wash brand.
+It includes key sections such as:
+- Home
+- About
+- Services
+- Blog
+- Contact
+- Booking.

-I built this project independently to strengthen my frontend development skills and gain hands-on experience structuring and organizing a complete website project.
+This project was built independently to improve my frontend development skills and gain hands-on-experience creating a complete, structured website.

 ## What I worked on

-- Building a fully responsive layout for different screen sizes
-- Creating and linking multiple pages
+- Fully responsive design (mobile, tablet, desktop)
+- Multi-page navigation structure
 - Writing clean HTML, CSS, and JavaScript
 - Organizing files using a proper folder structure
-- Designing a consistent and user-friendly interface
+- Designing a consistent and user-friendly interface across pages

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript